Simbiosis-app/suprsend-laravel-notification-channel/README.md

 ```

 In the toSuprSend method, you can customize the `SuprSendMessage` instance to your needs.
 Set the `workflowName` and `template` properties to specify the SuprSend workflow and template to use.
 Use the `data` method to pass any additional data to the notification.
-Use the `users` method to specify which users should receive the notification.
 Use the `notificationCategory` method to specify the notification category.
 Use the `delay` method to specify a delay before sending the notification.
 And use the `attachments` method to attach files to the notification.

 ## Changelog